Pylons/pyramid_formish/docs/index.rst

 fields (this is really just the return value of the ``form_fields`` method of your form controller), and should return a dictionary.
-Each of the keys in the dictionary should be a field name, and the value should be a Formish :term:`widget`.
+Each of the keys in the dictionary should be a field name, and the value should be a Formish widget.
 For example:

 .. code-block:: python
    :linenos: